iamlukethedev/X-ViewLess/README.md

 - Refresh the page after enabling the setting
 - The feature only works on your own posts

+### Follower counts not hiding

+- **Solution**: Make sure the appropriate follower count hiding option is enabled in settings
+- Refresh the page after enabling the setting
+- Make sure you're on a profile page (not the home timeline)
+- The feature distinguishes between your own profile and other users' profiles based on your settings

 ### AI replies not generating

 - **Solution**: Check that your OpenAI API key is valid and has credits